hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 dbObj <- dba.count(dbObj, bParallel=FALSE) # This is the most computationally intensive part
 ```

-We have run this code for you on the O2 cluster and have saved the DiffBind object.
+We have run this code for you on the O2 cluster and have saved the resulting DiffBind object.
 The file is located in your working directory under `data/DiffBind` and we will have you load it in using the code below:

 ```
 # Load in the existing DiffBind object